sourcehut-mirrors/chawan/doc/jsguide.md

 * Allocate a dummy `JSObject` with Window's class.
 Set this as Window's foreign opaque and Window as the dummy object's opaque.
 * Finally, define a property on the global object that holds the foreign object.
-(The property name is a unique symbol, so this isn't accessible from JS.)
+(The property name is a private symbol, so this isn't accessible from JS.)
 * When converting a `JSValue` to a `JSRef`, special case the global object: if the `JSValue` holds the global `JSObject`, then return `Window`